Implement step-up authentication

 }

-- We check if the user has completed TOTP within the last 5 mins or not.
-If not, we show a message to the user, and ask them to complete TOTP.
+- Check if the user has completed TOTP within the last 5 minutes or not.
+If not, show a message to the user, and ask them to complete TOTP.

 DateProviderReference

 .
-This is done to take into account any clock skew that may exist between the frontend and the backend server.
+This accounts for any clock skew that may exist between the frontend and the backend server.